- Change for Your Life

 Winter 2012: Mojo Risin’

-Exploring and celebrating the many ways women’s personal brand of magic and creativity are ignited in the world.
+This SheSpeaks, held on May 9th, featured the stories of five women as they explored and celebrated the many ways women’s personal brand of magic and creativity are ignited in the world.

 Setting the Stage for Mojo